 Starting a freelance writing business is truly a life-changing process.
 Give yourself permission to dream a bit.
 If you were to start a business of your own, how different could your life be in four years?

 I am so thankful that I said yes.
-That I saved the money and bought 30 Days or Less to Freelance Writing Success.
+That I saved the money and bought the Freelance Writing Course I did.

 Though I earned enough money to pay for the course through writing, I was writing for about a penny a word.
 My rates increased so much as I implemented what I learned.